 What do you bid?

-5. IMPs, both vulnerable.
-As East, you hold:
+5. IMPs, North is the dealer, neither vuln.
+As South, you hold:

 West North East South